dgroomes/java-foreign-function-and-memory-api-playground/README.md

 * [ ] (I don't super want to do this because I've already explored this and get it, and don't have a ready-made program) Create a bare-bones memory layout example.
 Just x,y points or something, like they talk about often in the OpenJDK.
-* [ ] IN PROGRESS Create an intermediate project that passes a complex type from C to Java, like an array of strings or something.
+* [x] DONE (see `memory-leak/` subproject) Create an intermediate project that passes a complex type from C to Java, like an array of strings or something.
 * [ ] Upcalls from C to Java.
 This is interesting for error handling.
 A C function in a library can have a callback argument/function that should be called when there is an error.
 I like the idea of this pattern.